-It is a short-stemmed glass with a wide base and narrow opening.
-The wide base lets you expose a larger surface area of whiskey and the narrow opening focusses the aromas of the whiskey.
+The “Snifter” is a short-stemmed glass with a wide base and narrow opening.
+The wide base lets you expose a larger surface area of whiskey and the narrow opening focuses the aromas of the whiskey to your nose.

 Having a stem on the glass keeps your hand away from the rim, reducing the possibility of the odors on your hand coloring what you smell in the spirit.